 Guidelines endorsed by RCPCH - Nephrology

-- NICE Urinary tract Infection in infants, children and young people under 16
+- Urinary tract Infection in Infants, Children and Young People Under 16 (NICE)

-- American Academy of Paediatrics: Urinary Tract Infection in Febrile Infants and Young Children
+- Urinary Tract Infection in Febrile Infants and Young Children (AAP)

 This quality standard covers the care of infants, children and young people under 16 years with a first or recurrent upper or lower urinary tract infection and without known underlying uropathy.